History

 • 1956: Resolution passed to purchase the Camp with 240 acres purchased for $18,000

-• Opening session for Visually Impaired Children – 26 attended
+• – Opening session for youth who are Blind or Visually Impaired– 26 attended

 • 1960: Property Manager’s house and garage built